Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/ratelimit.md

 ---
-title: "Traefik RateLimit Documentation"
+title: "apache4 RateLimit Documentation"
-description: "Traefik Proxy's HTTP RateLimit middleware ensures Services receive fair amounts of requests.
+description: "apache4 Proxy's HTTP RateLimit middleware ensures Services receive fair amounts of requests.
 Read the technical documentation."
 ---

 The `rateLimit` middleware ensures that services will receive a *fair* amount of requests, and allows you to define what fair is.